 Remember this isn’t your fault and there are things you can do to get out of the discomfort you’re feeling.
 Try not to panic.

 If you have a patient who is suicidal and they tell you they are suicidal due to akathisia or the inability to not sit still or an overwhelming sense of doom, don’t just give them a psychiatric medication right off the bat.
 Make absolutely sure they’re not experiencing a side effect from a medication first.
-And if it is the side effect akathisia – try testing their response to hydromorphone by giving them 2-4mg of hydromorphone in office to give them relief.
+And if it is the side effect akathisia – try testing their response to hydromorphone in Canada or morphine in the US by giving them 2-4mg of hydromorphone or 10mg of morphine in office to give them relief.
+(Almost all painkillers in the US are made with the preservative sodium metabisulfite that can cause akathisia in susceptible individuals.
+Morphine in the US isn’t made with it as far as I know.
+In Canada sodium metabisulfite isn’t used in painkillers as much.)
 The patient should respond within 30 minutes by lessening symptoms, and get relief for about 4 hours.
-If this hydromorphone test relieves their symptoms then at least you and your patient can know that they can get some relief.
+If this hydromorphone/morphine test relieves their symptoms then at least you and your patient can know that they can get some relief.
 This can significantly reduce the risk of suicide or violent behaviour due to the side effect.
 This akathisia side effect has people commit suicide frequently.
-The danger of them committing suicide is significantly more than the danger of giving them hydromorphone to treat their symptoms until the offending medication/s can be removed and they can recover (this can take months after the medications are removed but recovery does happen and is possible).
+The danger of them committing suicide is significantly more than the danger of giving them hydromorphone or morphine to treat their symptoms until the offending medication/s can be removed and they can recover (this can take months after the medications are removed but recovery does happen and is possible).
 These people are suffering more than anyone can imagine and they need your help.
-A low dose of Mirtazapine at 15mg can help as well, but is not always effective and is most effective if used in combination with 2-4mg of hydromorphone every 4 hours during acute symptoms.
-Do not be tempted to use a longer acting opiate.
+A low dose of Mirtazapine at 15mg can help some people as well, but is not always effective, and much much riskier.
+Also do not be tempted to use a longer acting opiate.
 The longer acting opiates are much more difficult to get off of and can cause akathisia themselves upon weaning.
-Hydromorphone is safest.
+Hydromorphone or morphine is safest.
 I have listed studies below on opiates used to treat akathisia.
 There aren’t a lot of studies, but there are a few.
-Once the akathisia is under control and dealt with, and all offending medications are removed, a slow wean off the hydromorphone can be done.
-If you are not willing to even do a test with hydromorphone – a test with Tylenol 3’s with codeine could also be initiated to at least see how effective another short acting opiate is before trying hydromorphone.
+Once the akathisia is under control and dealt with, and all offending medications are removed, a slow wean off the hydromorphone or morphine can be done.
+If you are not willing to even do a test with hydromorphone/morphine – a test with Tylenol 3’s with codeine (only in Canada) could also be initiated to at least see how effective another short acting opiate is before trying hydromorphone/morphine.
 Treatment details are below.

 How Can You Treat Akathisia?

-- Hydromorphone (2-4mg every 4 hours) to treat acute symptoms.
+- Hydromorphone in Canada (2-4mg every 4 hours) or morphine (5-15mg every 4-6 hours) to treat acute symptoms.
 This is the medication that really works, and really works fast.
 This may need to be taken round the clock – every 4 hours, when symptoms are severe.
 Codeine can also work at a similar dose (T3’s for instance) but is less effective.
-However, this might be easier for a patient to get from their doctor than hydromorphone.
-Don’t use other opiates – hydromorphone, morphine, and codeine work.
+Make sure the painkiller you’re testing doesn’t have sodium metabisulfite in it.
+Don’t use other opiates – hydromorphone in Canada, morphine in the US and Canada, and codeine in Canada work.
 Others can trigger akathisia upon cessation particularly the long acting ones.

 - Remove all carbs from the diet – strictly and immediately.
 Move to a plant free ketogenic diet like the lion diet.
 Support group to get started.